GWeindel/hmp/README.md

 - Estimating a given number of events (tutorial 2)
 - Test for the number of events that best explains the data (tutorial 3)
 - Testing differences across conditions (tutorial 4)
+- Plotting Event Related Potentials with an HMP decomposition (tutorial 5)